Building a multi-boot USB with Ventoy and Linux

 Creating a Versatile Ventoy USB Drive for Your Homelab

-I build multi-boot USB sticks so I do fewer reinstalls and more tinkering.
-This guide shows how I make a Ventoy USB drive, the hardware I pick, the exact commands I run, and how I test the result.
-Follow the steps and you will have a single stick that holds rescue toolkits, Linux live environments, OS installers and other utilities.
+I keep a Ventoy stick around so I do fewer reinstalls and more tinkering.
+This is the setup I use: the hardware I pick, the commands I run, and how I check the result.
+The end result is one USB stick with rescue tools, Linux live images, OS installers, and other useful bits.

 Getting Started with Ventoy USB Drive

-Ventoy is a simple idea.
-Install a tiny boot loader on a USB device and then copy ISO files onto the stick.
-At boot you pick an ISO from a menu.
-There is no repeated formatting.
-That makes it ideal for rescue toolkits and a library of installers.
+Ventoy is simple.
+Put a small boot loader on a USB device, then copy ISO files onto it.
+At boot, pick an ISO from a menu.
+No repeated reformatting.
+That makes it a decent fit for rescue media and a pile of installers.

 What to buy

-• Size: 32 GB minimum for a few ISOs, 128 GB if you want many installers and live images.
-I use 128 GB for a mixed kit that includes several Linux live environments and a couple of Windows installers.
+• Size: 32 GB minimum for a few ISOs, 128 GB if you want a larger mix.
+I use 128 GB for a mixed kit with several Linux live environments and a couple of Windows installers.

-• Speed: pick USB 3.0 or better.
-Random I/O matters less than sustained read speed for ISOs, but a good flash controller helps when copying many files.
+• Speed: USB 3.0 or better.
+ISOs care more about read speed than random I/O, but a decent flash controller helps when copying a lot of files.

-• Type: a USB-A stick is fine.
-A small NVMe or SATA SSD in an external enclosure works if you want more space and durability.
+• Type: A USB-A stick works fine.
+A small NVMe or SATA SSD in an external enclosure gives you more space and usually better durability.

 Prepare your workstation

-• Backup any data on the target drive.
+• Back up anything on the target drive.
 Ventoy will normally overwrite partitions.

 • Identify the device name.
-Linux: lsblk or sudo fdisk -l. macOS: diskutil list.
-Windows: use Disk Management or diskpart.
+On Linux, use lsblk or sudo fdisk -l.
+On macOS, use diskutil list.
+On Windows, use Disk Management or diskpart.

 Why this matters

-• Picking the wrong device erases the wrong disk.
-A quick lsblk check prevents that.
+• Picking the wrong device wipes the wrong disk.
+A quick lsblk check saves pain.

-• Legacy BIOS firmware can have limits on large USB drives.
-If you need to boot very old hardware, keep at least one small stick reserved for legacy-only machines.
+• Old BIOS firmware can be awkward with large USB drives.
+If you need to boot very old hardware, keep one smaller stick back for it.

 Creating a Multi-Boot USB with Ventoy